qbarbosa/entropie/user/pages/01.blog/ricing-xfce/post.en.md

 I really had a feeling of being empowered as a user with it.

-The only drawback of this desktop environment is that it is really ugly by default:
+The only drawback of this desktop environment is that it looks really ugly by default:

 ![](xfce_default.png)

 Since I'm not in love with those 90's like interfaces, I looked for a way to get something more clean.

+People on Reddit call this process "ricing".
+> "Rice" is a word that is commonly used to refer to making visual improvements and customizations on one's desktop.
+It was inherited from the practice of customizing cheap Asian import cars to make them appear to be faster than they actually were - which was also known as "ricing".
+The word is accepted by the majority of the community and is used sparingly to refer to a visually attractive desktop upgraded beyond the default.

 ## Layout
 At first, I was not sure about the interface layout I wanted to have.
 I enjoyed both MacOS and Windows' UI so I tried to recreate them with XFCE.